AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/best-practices-analyzer/using-best-practices-analyzer.md

 An importance level is assigned to each finding to indicate a rough priority for action.

 >[!NOTE]
->To learn more about each Finding Category, refer to [Pattern Detector Categories](https://experienceleague.adobe.com/docs/experience-manager-pattern-detection/table-of-contents/aso.html).
+>To learn more about each Finding Category, see [Pattern Detector Categories](https://experienceleague.adobe.com/docs/experience-manager-pattern-detection/table-of-contents/aso.html).

 Follow the table below to understand the importance levels: